Skip to main content

 Implementation

-Teachers will not assign “busy work” homework, but will give students activities and projects directly related to the Colorado Content Standards, and the Scope and Sequence of the course in which the students are enrolled.
-Teachers will be flexible in making homework assignments so that students are not overburdened with homework beyond their requirements in the work‐ study program and additional college classes.
+Teachers will not assign “busy work” homework, but will give students activities and projects directly related to the Colorado Content Standards and the Scope and Sequence of the course in which the students are enrolled.
+Teachers will be flexible in making homework assignments so that students are not overburdened with homework.
 Homework assignments will be developed with students’ learning styles in mind.

 Makeup Policy: Assignments

 It is the student’s responsibility to obtain and make up any work missed as a result of an excused absence.
-Teachers at AVC will publish their classroom expectations at the beginning of each hexter to ensure students are aware of the timeline for submitting makeup work.
-In addition, please review the Job Shadowing Handbook to identify the makeup policy that corresponds to absences as a result of job shadowing experiences.
-See District Policy JH.
+Teachers will publish their classroom expectations at the beginning of each semester to ensure students are aware of the timeline for submitting makeup work.

 Late Assignments

-It is the student’s responsibility to complete and submit assignments based on the timelines directed by each individual teacher.
-Assignments that are submitted late are subject to penalties as described by the teacher’s classroom expectation policy published at the beginning of each hexter.
+It is the student’s responsibility to complete and submit assignments based on the timelines set by each teacher.
+Assignments that are submitted late are subject to penalties as described by the teacher’s classroom expectation policy published at the beginning of each semester.